-The bill aims to expand the Prescription Drug Donation Program in New Mexico, allowing a broader range of donors and recipients to participate in the donation, collection, and redistribution of unused prescription drugs.
-It defines key terms such as "donor," "eligible recipient," "patient," and "tamper-evident," and mandates the board to adopt rules for the donation process.
-The bill permits individuals from other states to donate unexpired and unused prescription drugs to eligible recipients, who can then redistribute these drugs to patients, provided they will not expire before use.
+The bill amends Section 26-1-3.2 of the New Mexico Statutes to expand the Prescription Drug Donation Program, allowing a broader range of donors and recipients to participate in the donation, collection, and redistribution of unused prescription drugs.
+It defines key terms such as "donor," "eligible recipient," "patient," and "tamper-evident," and establishes that any person, including those from other states, can donate unexpired and unused prescription drugs to eligible recipients.
+The bill mandates the board to create rules for the donation process, ensuring that the redistribution of these drugs adheres to public health and safety standards, while also excluding controlled substances.

 Final Version: 26-1-3.2